rachel-labri-tipton/zoku-next-frontend-app/README.md

 ### Frontend App Running Locally

 The MVP is a web application with responsive design.
-Here is a demo video.
+Here is a demo video:

 ![Demo of Zoku Calendar App](./docs/zoku-calendar-video-1.gif)